The Stillness of the Wind Accessibility Report

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

-If you want to play The Stillness of the Wind, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:
+If you want to play The Stillness of the Wind, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 We've documented 2 accessibility features for Reading in The Stillness of the Wind which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.